 To begin with, it is important to take advantage of any match that your employer offers you.
 For example, if they say they'll match your contributions up to 5%, then make sure you're contributing 5% because your employer will contribute another 5%.
 It's like you're contributing 10% of your income for half the cost.

 Your employer match will help your retirement account to grow.
 However, you may wonder if you can contribute above and beyond that match.
-The answer is yes—up to $20,500 in 2022 (up from $19,500 in 2021), with catch-up contributions of $6,500 allowed if you're over 50.
+The answer is yes—up to $20,500 in 2022 (up from $19,500 in 2021), with catch-up contributions of $6,500 allowed if you're 50 or over.

 The difference between a Roth 401(k) and a traditional 401(k) is when you are taxed.